cgabieta6-glitch/dialogue-video-pipeline/README.md

 # Dialogue Video Pipeline

 > ⚠️ **Early Development Stage** — This project is still in its early stages.
-I'm a college student and will be updating this whenever I'm not busy with schoolwork.
+I will be updating this whenever I'm not busy with schoolwork.
 Contributions, suggestions, and feedback are welcome!

 An automated pipeline that transforms **NotebookLM Audio Overview** `.m4a` files into polished, landscape-oriented dialogue videos with synchronized scene images — powered by FFmpeg and parallel processing.